opeyemiman/analyze_imageprocessing/README.md

 ### **`write_labeled_pixels()`**

-Writes labeled pixel samples to a PNG image grid — useful for training data creation.
+Combines extract_pixels_by_polygon_with_deresolution() with capturepixellister() by writing labeled pixel samples to a CSV file to generate a training set from labelling COCO-JSON.

 ### **`extract_pixels_by_polygon_with_deresolution()`**